 This is another useful keyboard shortcut that will let you open the Task Manager in a few seconds.

 And, unlike the first shortcut, this will take you directly to the Manager app.

 All you have to do is press Ctrl, Shift, and Esc keys simultaneously, and the Task Manager window will pop up on your screen.

 Remember, this keyboard shortcut may not work while some processes and applications are running in the background.

-You can open the power user menu by pressing Windows and X keys on your keyboard.
-Next, you can select Task Manager option from the menu, and it will open up quickly.
+You can open the power user menu by pressing the Windows and X keys on your keyboard.
+Next, you can select the Task Manager option from the menu, and it will open up quickly.

 In case your keyboard is not working or connected to the PC, you can right-click on the Start Button using the mouse, and it will take you to the Power menu.

 Access Task Manager from Start Menu or Run window